Masaaki Hatsumi

-Masaaki Hatsumi (初見 良昭, Hatsumi Masaaki), formerly Yoshiaki Hatsumi, is the founder of the Bujinkan Organization and is the former Togakure-ryū soke (grandmaster).
-He no longer teaches, but currently resides in Noda, Chiba, Japan.
+Masaaki Hatsumi (初見 良昭; born Yoshiaki Hatsumi on December 2, 1931) is a Japanese martial artist best known as the founder of the Bujinkan organization and the 34th Togakure-ryū ninjutsu grandmaster (soke).
+He studied various martial arts before becoming the student and successor of Toshitsugu Takamatsu.
+Hatsumi dedicated his life to preserving and teaching nine traditional Japanese martial lineages, collectively known as Bujinkan Budō Taijutsu.
+Through books, seminars, and international outreach, he introduced authentic ninjutsu principles to a global audience.
+His teachings emphasize natural movement, adaptability, and spiritual discipline, shaping modern perceptions of historical ninja traditions.
+He is no longer active as a teacher and passed over his grandmaster titles to his students.

 Early life

 Masaaki Hatsumi was born in Noda, Chiba, on December 2, 1931.
 During his school years, he participated heavily in sports, along with martial arts and theater, and became "captain of the football team."
 While attending Meiji University, he continued learning judo and eventually rose to the rank of black belt.
 He also began teaching judo during his time at the university to American soldiers at the nearby Yokota Air Base.
 After graduating, Hatsumi searched for a teacher to further his study of martial arts.
 He began his kobudo training under Chosui Ueno.
 When he was 26 he met Ueno's teacher, Toshitsugu Takamatsu, known as "the Tiger of Mongolia."
 Hatsumi was accepted as Takamatsu's student and spent fifteen years learning various ninjutsu styles from Takamatsu and his family, while he continued to study judo, Shito Ryu karate, aikido, and kobudo.

 Takamatsu died in Nara in 1972, after advancing Hatsumi from student to grandmaster, and bestowing on him "all the art of the nine schools" and the grandmaster's scrolls, three of which he indicated were of ancient ninja schools and six of samurai jujutsu schools of martial arts.
 Hatsumi went on to found the Bujinkan Dojo in Noda, to teach the nine schools to other students.
 His first trip to the United States was in 1982 and he has since continued to participate in yearly ninjutsu taikai (gatherings) around the world.

 Hatsumi also worked as a seikotsu-in (整骨院) bonesetter after his graduation, and was chairman of the Writers Guild of Japan at one point in time.
 He was the writer of a martial arts magazine Tetsuzan, which was distributed in 18 countries.